 - Dandi Mackall, Legend of St. Nicholas.
 This is a great family read-aloud for December 6, the feast of St. Nicholas!

 - John McCutcheon, Christmas in the Trenches.
 This book places one of McCutcheon’s songs from his wonderful Christmas album (see below) into illustrated form.
-For background, see the historical study by Stanley Weintraub, Silent Night: The Story of the World War I Christmas Truce.
+See my post Peace, 1914-2014.

 - Susan Wojciechowski, Christmas Miracle of Jonathan Toomey.
 One of our favorite read-alouds!
 Perfect for a night when the focus is on the nativity set, perhaps Christmas Eve, before the Jesus figure appears in the manger on Christmas morning.